-Who is Janet Yellen, Biden’s pioneering pick to lead the Treasury amidst a deep crisis?
+Who is Janet Yellen, Biden’s pioneering pick to lead the Treasury amid a deep crisis?

 Yellen’s life has been a series of tests that many say make her well prepared to step into this role.
 She graduated first in her high school class and edited the school newspaper.
 She discovered economics at Brown University and earned a PhD in economics from Yale University in 1971, the only woman in her class.
 Her notes from Yale were used for years by other students because they were so thorough.

-She taught at Harvard University for several years, initially as the only female professor, a period she has described as “very lonely and discouraging.”
+She taught at Harvard University for several years, initially as the only female economics professor, a period she has described as “very lonely and discouraging.”
 Harvard did not offer her a path to tenure, forcing her to leave.
 She ended up as a research economist at the Fed and met her husband, George Akerlof, in the central bank’s cafeteria.
 Yellen and Akerlof have co-written many research papers together and have one son, who’s also an economist.

 As the Fed’s vice chair from 2010 to 2014 and then chair until 2018, Yellen ate lunch most days in the Fed’s cafeteria.
 Staff say she often stopped them to ask about a forecast — or their children.

-“She encouraged everyone to always bring their A-game.
-She wanted to talk economics at a very, very deep level,” said Seth Carpenter, a former Fed economist who is now chief U.S. economist at UBS.
+“She wanted to talk economics at a very, very deep level,” said Seth Carpenter, a former Fed economist who is now chief U.S. economist at UBS.
 But he also recalled, “when I came back from parental leave, she took the time to stop in the hallway and ask how it’s going and look at pix on my phone.”

 When asked about her hobbies, Yellen often says people would be bored if they joined her for dinner as her family typically has deep discussions about economics.
 Her husband won the Nobel Prize in 2001.

-She is often spotted drinking Diet Coke in meetings and with the collar popped up on her suit jackets, a fashion choice that has become as iconic in economic circles as the late Supreme Court Justice Ruth Bader Ginsburg’s decorative collars were in the legal profession.
+She is frequently spotted drinking Diet Coke in meetings and with the collar popped up on her suit jackets, a fashion choice that has become as iconic in economic circles as the late Supreme Court Justice Ruth Bader Ginsburg’s decorative collars were in the legal profession.

 While Yellen sought to downplay her gender — even requesting that people refer to her as Fed chair, not “chairwoman” — she has nonetheless become an inspiration to many women in finance and economics.
 Tributes poured out on social media as news of her nomination broke on Monday.